 [Jesus] had to go through Samaria on the way [to Galilee].
 Eventually he came to the Samaritan village of Sychar, near the field that Jacob gave to his son Joseph.
 Jacob's well was there; and Jesus, tired from the long walk, sat wearily beside the well about noontime.

 — John 4:4-6 NLT

 Father, how can I thank you for making yourself so accessible to me through Jesus?
-Jesus, thank you for becoming mortal for me.
-Your sacrifice has given me even greater confidence that I can come to the throne room of heaven and receive mercy and grace to help me in my time of need.
+Jesus, thank you for your sacrifice of becoming mortal for me.
+Your life in human flesh has given me even greater confidence that I can come to the throne room of heaven and receive mercy and grace to help me in my time of need.
 Thank you, Lord Jesus.
-I praise you, dear Father, most holy and gracious God.
+I praise you, most holy and gracious Father.
 Amen.